 The severity of EPA's proposed ozone standard and the associated lack of compliance options greatly increases the likelihood that federal transportation funds will be withheld from localities around the country due to conformity lapses.
-Numerous states and localities are simply not going to have the resources and tools necessary to reduce ozone-forming emissions to meet the new more stringent standard.
-Because of its growing population and economy, compliance in the Washington, D.C. region will be particularly challenging.
+Numerous states and localities are simply not going to have the resources and toolsnecessary to reduce ozone-forming emissions to meet the new more stringent standard.
+Because of its growing population and economy, and high levels of background ozone not attributable to local activities, compliance in the Las Vegas region will be extremely challenging.
 Local officials could be forced to choose between competing transportation priorities and business and industrial expansion critical to jobs and economic development.